cbschuld/sharp-aws-lambda-layer/README.md

 ## Features

 - Separate builds for `x64` and `arm64`.
-- Auto-release on new `sharp` versions.
+- Daily checks designed to auto-release on new `sharp` versions.
-- Fully optimized for AWS Lambda cold start times.
+- Optimized for cold starts on AWS Lambda.
-- Ideal for use with SST, AWS SAM, and Serverless Framework.
+- Ideal for use with AWS SAM, SST and Serverless Framework.

 ## Why Separate Builds?